Our Transition policy was reviewed in July 21.

-The Staff and Governing Body of Riverside Community Primary School are fully committed to the welfare of
+The Staff and Governing Body of Riverside School are fully committed to the welfare of

-each child.
-Care and attention is therefore given to each stage of the individual’s transition to, through and
+each and every child.
+Care and attention is therefore given to each stage of the individual’s transition to, through and beyond the school.

 Aims of This Policy:

-Entering a new situation (e.g. a new classroom and a new teacher) can be a stressful time, and some points of transition can be especially so due to changes in routines and curricular approaches.
+Entering a new situation (e.g. a new school or setting, a classroom and a new teacher) can be a stressful time, and some points of transition can be especially so due to changes in routines and curricular approaches.
 Rapid change can lead to insecurity and stress.
 Children under stress may become withdrawn and unresponsive or demonstrate inappropriate behaviour.
 Both extremes can inhibit learning.

 It is therefore the aims of this policy to: